-In this course, students will be introduced to telecommunications with a focus on wireless infrastructure technology.
-Safety regulations for the technician and work site, including OSHA telecom safety, work site hazards, CPR, and first aid will be reviewed.
-Essential electrical concepts will be presented.
-Students will apply these technical, energy, and power concepts through hands-on structured wiring, radio frequency, and other lab exercises.
-WITE 101 prepares students with the foundation to pursue guided field experiences, and industry-provided externships and certification options.
-If Occupational Associate's Degree and Diploma program students elect to take WITE 101, they are required to take WITL 101, which is a 1.5-credit lab course that supports the 4.5-credit didactic course.
+In this course, students will be introduced to the telecommunications industry with a focus on wireless infrastructure technology.
+Essential network and electrical concepts, and safety regulations, including OSHA telecom safety and work site hazards, will be reviewed.
+Applications of technical, energy, and power concepts will be explored through fiber optics, cable, radio frequency, and other lab exercises.
+Industry career opportunities and certification options will be discussed.
+If Associate's Degree and Diploma program students elect to take WITE 101, they are required to take WITL 101, which is a 1.5-credit lab course that supports the 4.5-credit didactic course.

-WITL 101 Wireless Infrastructure Technology I
+WITL 101 Wireless Infrastructure Technology I LAB 1.5 credits

-In this course, students will be introduced to telecommunications with a focus on wireless infrastructure technology.
-Safety regulations for the technician and work site, including OSHA telecom safety, work site hazards, CPR, and first aid will be reviewed.
-Essential electrical concepts will be presented.
-Students will apply these technical, energy, and power concepts through hands-on structured wiring, radio frequency, and other lab exercises.
-WITE 101 prepares students with the foundation to pursue guided field experiences, and industry-provided externships and certification options.
-Occupational Associate's Degree and Diploma program students are required to take WITL 101, which is a 1.5-credit lab course that supports the 4.5-credit didactic course WITE 101.
+Concurrent (Co-requisite): WITE 101.
+In this course, students will be introduced to the telecommunications industry with a focus on wireless infrastructure technology.
+Essential network and electrical concepts, and safety regulations, including OSHA telecom safety and work site hazards, will be reviewed.
+Applications of technical, energy, and power concepts will be explored through fiber optics, cable, radio frequency, and other lab exercises.
+Industry career opportunities and certification options will be discussed.
+Associate's Degree and Diploma program students are required to take WITL 101, which is a 1.5-credit lab course that supports the 4.5-credit didactic course WITE 101.